 Common practical uses for hypnotherapy include:

-Hypnosis can be used in addition to traditional psychotherapies as a beneficial aid within the treatment process.
+Hypnosis can be used in coordination with traditional psychotherapies as a beneficial aid within the treatment process.
 Its role within the treatment process can be determined both by the patient and their treatment team.

 Can Hypnosis Treat Addiction?

 Addiction doesn’t only affect what’s on the surface of a person’s life.
-Substance abuse and addiction can also take a psychological and emotional toll, often leading to significant stress and other emotional difficulties.
+Substance use and addiction can also take a psychological and emotional toll, often leading to significant stress and other emotional difficulties.

-In combination with other addiction therapies, hypnosis may be used to address the internal and external struggles experienced by those with substance abuse problems.
-Getting sober requires stopping the use of a drug or substance, but staying sober requires treating both the mind and body.
+In combination with other addiction therapies, hypnosis may help address the internal and external struggles experienced by those with substance use problems.
+Getting sober requires stopping the use of a drug or substance, but staying free of substances requires treating both the mind and body.

-Many people undergoing treatment for addiction have a hard time opening up about their experiences.
-Hypnosis may help some people relax the mind and make it more suggestible to healthy changes in behavior.
+Many people undergoing addiction treatment have difficulty opening up about their experiences.
+Hypnosis may help some people relax their minds and make them more open to healthy changes in behavior.

 It may also ease some of the physical symptoms of early sobriety that can act as barriers in the treatment process.
 This includes common symptoms of muscle tension, spasms from withdrawal, and bodily pains.